-How to reset Macintosh’s OSX Finder App to troubleshoot Finder issues by deleting it’s preferences
+How to reset Macintosh’s Finder App Preferences.

 Delete Finder preferences using Finder